Sewataro is a family-owned camp

 Since 1960, our family has been sharing the joy of traditional day camping with children, initiating them into a world of new and exciting adventures, activities and friendships.
-Sewataro is a family-run summer day camp.
-We are involved in the entire camp operation and take a personal interest in each camper.
+Sewataro is a family-owned summer day camp.
 We feel Sewataro has something special to offer children, and we look forward to having you become part of the Sewataro family.

 Alba Taylor – Founder